robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 policy.
 One of the core aspects is this notion that:

-    If a policy matches a flow, the action is honored cluster-wide.
+    If a policy matches a flow, the action is honored cluster-wide. i.e If a flow matches a policy at the source, the flow will match the same policy in the  destination as well.

-If a flow satisfies a rule at the source, then it will be honored at the destination as well.
 So going back to our prior example:

          Policy 1: Pod A can send to Pod B.
          Policy 2: Pod B can only recieve from Pod C.

-The flow behavior in a Contrail manager kubernetes cluster will be as follows:
+The flow behavior in a Contrail managed kubernetes cluster will be as follows:

     1. Flow from PodA to PodB will be allowed. (due to Policy 1)
     2. Flow from PodC to PodB will be allowed. (due to Policy 2)